-House Bill 795 No Anchoring or Mooring by LaMarca https://flhouse.gov/Sections/Bills/billsdetail.aspx?BillId=81434&SessionId=105 sonville.
-The bill did pass as a Committee Substitute.
-After the meeting the Senate sponsor met with us to discuss our concerns.
+House Bill 795 No Anchoring or Mooring by LaMarca https://flhouse.gov/Sections/Bills/billsdetail.aspx?BillId=81434&SessionId=105

 The proposed bills would allow seaports to apply to FWC to prohibit anchoring or mooring for up to 5,000 feet.
 This could have serious impacts in areas such as Palm Beach, Bay County and Fort Pierce.